 Open to all, time for the data centre sector to end the skills issue

-Schneider Electric’s Mark Garner asks what can be done to attract the next generation of data centre talent
+Schneider Electric’s Marc Garner asks what can be done to attract the next generation of data centre talent

 As the electric and digital worlds converge, talent acquisition and team management are among the biggest challenges faced by data centre and technology businesses today.